 Arrival and Seating for Daily Masses Only

 - Reservations are not required for daily Masses.

 - The church doors will be unlocked 20 minutes before the scheduled Mass time.

 - A Staff assistant will greet you at the Main doors of the Church.

 - You will also exit through the Main Church doors at the end of Mass.
 Please do not linger in the narthex, but return directly to your car.

 - Staff assistants will help to guide you to your seat, usher you for Communion, and dismiss you by row at the end of Mass.

 - All other “Temporary changes” listed earlier will apply.

 We know that these changes will take some time to get used to, and will require adjustments and flexibility from all of us.
 And we understand that some people may prefer to continue worshipping at home due to the new procedures and protocols, and that is o.k. too!
-Our hope is that many of these changes will no longer be necessary when we move into the State’s fifth and final phase for reopening.
-In the meantime, we deeply appreciate your patience and cooperation as we all try to do our part to keep everyone safe and healthy at Mass at St. Mary.
+Meanwhile, we deeply appreciate your patience and cooperation as we all try to do our part to keep everyone safe and healthy at Mass at St. Mary.
 We can’t wait to see you and to celebrate with you in person!
 Please be assured of our continued prayers for you and your loved ones.
 And let us all continue to pray for an end to the pandemic, and for safety for all.
 God bless you and keep you always!